Nikolay Kolyada: Career

-Kolyada was born December 4, 1957 in Presnogor'kovka in the Kustanai region of Kazakhstan.
-He studied theater in Sverdlovsk, Russia (now known as Yekaterinburg).
+Kolyada was born December 4, 1957, in Presnogor'kovka in the Kustanai region of the Kazakh SSR, Soviet Union.
+He studied theater in Sverdlovsk, Russian SFSR (now known as Yekaterinburg).
 He worked as an actor with the Sverdlovsk Academic Theatre of Drama, and studied writing at the Gorky Literary Institute in Moscow.
 He gained international repute with his play Slingshot, which gave a sympathetic portrayal of a gay relationship.
 The play featured a romance between a nurse and his patient, a soldier wounded in the Soviet–Afghan War.
 Although the gay subject matter was shocking in Moscow, it earned him acclaim abroad when the play received its world premiere at the San Diego Repertory Theatre in 1989.

 When he began writing for the theater in the mid-1980s, Kolyada got a reputation for "chernukha", which critic John Freedman describes as an "almost untranslatable but expressive Russian noun [combining] shades of gloom, doom, bile, and jaundice colored with foul-mouthed-insolence."
 His plays were known for their naturalistic approach to representing life's banal and pitiful troubles.
 His plays were among the first in Russia to use profanity, and are known for it.
 His scant use of profanity violated taboo at the time, but set the stage for much more pervasive obscenities by 2010.

 After living and working in Moscow for a time, Kolyada returned to Yekaterinburg, and has been instrumental in bringing the city's theater activity to prominence.
 He has taught playwriting at the Ural Institute and the Ekaterinburg State Theatre Institute since 1992, often teaching auditors as well as enrolled students.
 His students would present their work at his Kolyada Theater in Yekaterinburg.
 Kolyada founded his theatre in 2001 - it has changed venue in Yekaterinburg several times.
 His is cited as one of the few playwriting programs in Russia, and several of his students have gone on to be produced in the more demanding venues of Moscow.
 Two of Kolyada's students, Oleg Bogayev and Vassily Sigarev have gained international acclaim and been produced in the United States.